 And at dinnertime, we got a taste of everything, from the ultimate steakhouse experience at Manny’s (by the successful decades-old Minneapolis holding company, Parasole) to the sustainable seafood offerings at Sea Change (menu originally conceived by James Beard award winner Chef Tim McKee, a long-time favorite of ours), to the innovative preparations and wine pairings of Monello (new to us, but associated with the popular Burough restaurant in the warehouse district).

 With every meal, I knew I was sampling slices of Minneapolis culinary history: past, present and future.

 One big advantage staying Downtown Minneapolis is that from this area you can get anywhere.
 The AC Hotel is just one block from a Light Rail stop: the Blue Line goes to Mall of America, and Green takes you to St. Paul.

-Nice Ride bike stations are readily available, and the Minneapolis Visitor Office on Nicollet at 5th Street is well equipped to offer advice on getting to Uptown and the lakes via city bus.
+Nice Ride bike stations are readily available, and the Meet Minneapolis Visitor Center on Nicollet at 5th Street is well equipped to offer advice on getting to Uptown and the lakes via city bus.
 Of course Uber and Lyft drivers are just minutes away.